 - A stain bust be dry before starting to clean it otherwise the dirty place could expand and make the cleaning process much harder.

 - Take the stiff brush and brush the dry dirt off.

 - Using the cotton cloth and Castile soap, clean off the last pieces of dirty place.
 To remove the leftovers of Castile soap, rinse the cotton cloth and continue cleaning with water.

 - Wait until the garment is completely dry.

 - Take the wax bar and apply it to the place you just cleaned.
 Take the hairdryer and apply hot air to the wax, wait until the canvas absorbs it and wipe the leftovers with a cotton cloth.

 - After you have cleaned and rewaxed the garment, leave it for several hours to dry.
 Your bag now is clean and shiny, ready for adventures.

 All in all, cleaning waxed canvas is like cleaning your shoes.
-The right tools and jobs are perfectly done.
+The right tools and guidance and job are easy to complete.
 I have included the video on how famous Barbour jackets are being cleaned and rewaxed.